hashimati/Service-Requests-Offers-Microservices/README.md

 ...
 }
 ```
-In the RequestsService class, there is takeAction(String requestId, RequestStatus done) function. this function will be used to change status of the of the request.
+In the RequestsService class, there is takeAction() function. this function will be used to change the status of the request.

 ```java
 	public Single<String> takeAction(String requestId, RequestStatus done){